janbar/noson-app/README.md

 - `noson-app --debug 2>&1 | tee noson.log`

 Also that will write debug output into the file `noson.log`. **Please be carefull to not paste debug log on public area before cleaning it from any credentials**.
 Debugging registration of music services will log entered credentials.

+## Streaming my local music files

+Noson will scan music files only from the standard directory containing audio media.
+Depending of the platform and your language, it could be "~/Music" on freedesktop.
+When you drop files in this location, you should be able to stream them to your Sonos device with Noson.
+The local library will be exposed in the page "This Device".
+Supported files are flac, mp3, mp4 and ogg.

 ## SSDP discovery fails